 - Post warnings on-site and consider limiting access to visitors, especially those without adequate training and respiratory protection. - Audit and enforce compliance with relevant Cal OSHA health and safety standards on the job site. - d.
 Construction of the proposed project is not anticipated to produce significant objectionable odors.
-Construction equipment may generate some odors, but these odors would be similar to those produced by vehicles traveling 30th Street East and Avenue K. Most objectionable odors are typically associated with industrial projects involving the use of chemicals, solvents, petroleum products and other strong-smelling elements used in manufacturing processes, as well as sewage treatment facilities and landfills.
+Construction equipment may generate some odors, but these odors would be similar to those produced by vehicles traveling Avenue K, 50th Street West, and 60th Street West.
+Most objectionable odors are typically associated with industrial projects involving the use of chemicals, solvents, petroleum products and other strong-smelling elements used in manufacturing processes, as well as sewage treatment facilities and landfills.
 These types of uses are not part of the proposed project.
 Odors may also be generated by typical residential activities (e.g., cooking, etc.).
-However, these odors are considered to be normal odors associated with residential development and less than significant.
+However, these odors are considered to be less than significant.
 Therefore, impacts associated with odors would be less than significant.

 Potentially Significant Impact Less Than Significant With Mitigation Less Than Significant Impact No Impact IV.
 BIOLOGICAL RESOURCES.
 Would the project: a) Have a substantial adverse effect, either directly or through habitat modifications, on any species identified as a candidate, sensitive, or special status species in local or regional plans, policies, or regulations, or by the California Department of Fish and Game or U.S. Fish and Wildlife Service?
-X b) Have a substantial adverse effect on any riparian habitat or other sensitive natural community identified in local or regional plans, policies, regulations, or by the California Department of Fish and Game or U.S. Fish and Wildlife Service? Х c) Have a substantial adverse effect on State or federally protected wetlands (including, but not limited to, marsh, vernal pool, coastal, etc.) through direct removal, filling, hydrological interruption, or other means?
-X d) Interfere substantially with the movement of any native resident or migratory fish or wildlife species or with established native resident or migratory wildlife corridors, or impede the use of native wildlife nursery sites? х e) Conflict with any local policies or ordinances protecting biological resources, such as a tree preservation policy or ordinance? х f) Conflict with the provisions of an adopted Habitat Conservation Plan, Natural Community Conservation Plan, or other approved local, regional, or state habitat conservation plan? Х a.
-A biological resources survey was conducted for the project site by RCA Associates, Inc, and documented a report titled, "Biological Survey Report, APN:007-043-041 & 042, Lancaster, California" and dated January 24, 2005.
-This report documented the findings of both a database search and a field survey.
-The field survey was conducted on December 29, 2004 using pedestrian transects.
+X b) Have a substantial adverse effect on any riparian habitat or other sensitive natural community identified in local or regional plans, policies, regulations, or by the California Department of Fish and Game or U.S. Fish and Wildlife Service? х c) Have a substantial adverse effect on State or federally protected wetlands (including, but not limited to, marsh, vernal pool, coastal, etc.) through direct removal, filling, hydrological interruption, or other means? Х d) Interfere substantially with the movement of any native resident or migratory fish or wildlife species or with established native resident or migratory wildlife corridors, or impede the use of native wildlife nursery sites?
+X e) Conflict with any local policies or ordinances protecting biological resources, such as a tree preservation policy or ordinance?
+X f) Conflict with the provisions of an adopted Habitat Conservation Plan, Natural Community Conservation Plan, or other approved local, regional, or state habitat conservation plan? Х a.
+A biological resource survey was conducted for the project site by LSA Associates, and documented a report titled, "General Biological Resources Report 40-acre Residential Lancaster Project, City of Lancaster County of Los Angeles, California" dated March, 2015.
+This report documents the findings of both a literature review and a field survey.
+The field surveys were conducted on January 20 and January 21, 2015 of the entire project site by walking roughly parallel belt transects spaced 60-100 feet apart.